z-aqib/machine-learning-algorithms/challenger1/README.md

 - NB performed better with more features then lesser
 - row removal does not work in naivebayes
 - bagging didnt work so well
+- naive bayes does not have algorithm feature importance
+- PCA does not perform well

 ### Analyzing Forward Feature Selection
 we have run naivebayes multiple times with forward selection, lets analyse its accuracies (while keeping all other parameters like imputer and scaler constant):